 Side note, a few years ago, I tried to purchase Golda.com.
 Piece of cake, or so I thought.
 It was already taken and it went to a travel page about Charleston, South Carolina, how random.
 The last thing you want is to have the most excellent content in your niche, but no one can recall the name of your website.
 And if they can’t remember it, they can’t refer it.

 3. Keep it brief

 If your domain name takes a third of the alphabet, it’s way too long.
 Remember the second rule.
 Say it out loud.
 How does it sound?
 If you are asked to repeat it to yourself or if it just takes to long to say then go back to the drawing board and make a few tweaks.

 If it’s not available, don’t have a nervous breakdown.
 Just keep brainstorming and coming up with a list of possible domain names.
-If you have a really competitive keyword, you may want to consider purchasing not only the .com, but also the .net as well.
-However, .com is still what most people think of first when typing a URL.
+If you have a really competitive keyword, you may want to consider purchasing not only the dot-com but also the dot-net as well.
+However, dot-com is still what most people think of first when typing a web address.

-There you have it.
+There you have it, how to choose a domain name that readers will remember.
 It’s not complicated.
-Just remember to keep it brief, memorable and easy to spell and you’ll have won half of the battle.
+Just remember to keep it brief, memorable, and easy to spell, and you’ll have won half of the battle.
 The rest is for another blog post.

 Golda Smith is a single mom who is building her “Business From The Kitchen Table” and enjoys working with other moms to get them into the happy zone and living the lives they were meant to live!